JCSDA/jedi-stack/README.md

 The next step is to choose what components of the stack you wish to build and to specify any other aspects of the build that you would like.
 This is normally done by editing the file `buildscripts/config/config_custom.sh`.
 Here we describe some of the parameter settings available.

+For building on Mac OSX, a configuration file (config_mac.sh) is provided.
+This configuration is set up to build using Clang 10.0.0 with gfortran 7.4.0 and OpenMPI 3.1.2.
+You may wish to edit this file for building with a different compiler/mpi set.
+Note that at this time, the combination of Clang 10.0.0, gfortran 7.4.0 and OpenMPI 3.1.2 is the only one tested with JEDI.

 **COMPILER** This defines the vendor and version of the compiler you wish to use for this build.
 The format is the same as what you would typically use in a module load command:
 ```